 Figma plugin

-The Particles Figma plugin is your primary authoring surface for design tokens — pull the latest approved tokens into your Figma file, push design changes back to the platform, and manage branches and reviews without leaving Figma.
+The Particles Figma plugin is your primary design surface for tokens — pull the latest approved tokens into your Figma file, push design changes back to the platform, and manage branches and reviews without leaving Figma.

 Installing the plugin

 The plugin requires Figma desktop (version 116+) or Figma in a Chromium-based browser.
-Safari is not supported due to restricted iframe communication.
+Safari is not supported.

 Signing in

-When you open the plugin for the first time, you will be prompted to sign in.
-Click Sign in — a browser window opens where you approve the connection.
-Your credentials are never handled by Figma; the plugin uses a secure device authorisation flow.
+When you open the plugin for the first time, click Sign in — a browser window opens where you approve the connection.
+Your credentials are never handled by Figma; the plugin uses a secure one-time authorisation flow.

 After approval, your session is stored automatically.
-You will stay signed in across plugin sessions — no need to log in again unless your token expires.
+You will stay signed in across plugin sessions — no need to log in again unless your session expires.

 Choosing a project and branch